Connect with others who understand.

 DMTs work by modifying immune system activity to slow the course of active MS. Although these drugs can’t cure MS, they’ve been highly effective at reducing the inflammation that causes nerve damage and slowing disease progression.

-There are more than 25 DMTs approved by the U.S. Food and Drug Administration (FDA), which can be administered orally or by injection or infusion.
+The U.S. Food and Drug Administration (FDA) has approved more than 25 DMTs, which can be administered orally or by injection or infusion.
 In clinical trials, DMTs have been shown to help reduce the frequency and severity of flare-ups.
 They can also reduce the development of new lesions and slow disability.
 New DMTs continue to be developed for more effective treatment of MS.

 DMTs are prescribed primarily for people with relapsing forms of MS, which include relapsing-remitting MS (RRMS), clinically isolated syndrome (CIS), and active secondary-progressive MS (SPMS).
 They include drugs in several different classes that work in different ways.